Photo: Peter Morris

 It's quickly become clear to me that Bush Heritage's supporters are our biggest strength - people like you, who stand resolutely to protect that bush.
 You come from all kinds of backgrounds.

-Some, like Sue Connelly (whose story you can read on page 7) spend time nurturing the land and being nurtured by it.
+Some, like Sue Connelly (whose story you can read) spend time nurturing the land and being nurtured by it.
 Others, like a supporter I met in a Sydney high-rise office building, are less geographically connected to the bush, but equally inspired by it and equally passionate about protecting it.
 It is remarkable the difference people like these, and people like you, are making.

 The challenge of protecting our bush has also quickly become very real.
 In my very first week I spoke on the phone to tired reserve managers who had battled fires on your Bon Bon Reserve.
 I'm aware from my time as a national park ranger in Kakadu and from my work with Parks Victoria, that fire is an incredibly powerful force in shaping the ecology of our bush.